 Our process in centered around you.

-Your financial plan is a living document.
+Wealth Management and Financial Planning is an on-going process, just as your financial plan is a living document.
 It is an ongoing process of strategic advice while you go through the many stages of life.
 We feel strongly that most individuals should have a financial plan.
 Often, many of us go too long without one.
 Whether you’re considering a plan for retirement, education funding for your children, or estate planning, it’s important that you tie all these events together to come up with a big picture game plan.
 Then ultimately this plan will be reflected in how your portfolio is managed.

-At the beginning of our collaboration, we’ll gather information about your circumstances, listen to your concerns, and learn about your aspirations for the future.
+At the beginning of our wealth management collaboration, we’ll gather information about your circumstances, listen to your concerns, and learn about your aspirations for the future.
 Mapping out the score for a financial plan often begins by delving into the flow of current and future distributions, annual giving needs, and the remainder trust distribution of various trusts, foundation, retirement, and personal accounts.
 By focusing on what is important to you, we’ll work to develop sophisticated, tailor-made solutions that carry you and your family forward.

 - Defining Your Legacy: Thoughtful planning can help ensure your wealth is a source of satisfaction and opportunity